 My day job and principal craft is teaching, which I do as an Associate Professor of Urban Studies at The New School in New York.
 I am married to Ashley Cruce, a community development specialist and environmental educator.
-We live at Dunolly Gardens, a six-building cooperative located in the planned "garden city" neighborhood of Jackson Heights, Queens.
+We live in cooperative apartment located in the planned "garden city" neighborhood of Jackson Heights, Queens.

 I was raised in a working class Catholic family in Evansville, Indiana, a humid river city in the Industrial Midwest named by Business Insider as one of the 10 most miserable places to live.
 We were only a generation or so removed from rural tenancy--sharecropping in Tennessee and coal mining in Kentucky.

 The neighborhood where I grew up was wedged in between gas stations, liquor stores, train tracks, machine shops, trucking terminals, and a housing project.
 From an early age I explored rail yards and abandoned factories on my bicycle with friends.
 You can see old photographs of Evansville here.